cltl/FrameNetNLTK/README.md

        verbose=2)
 ```

-We highlight the optional attribute that is shown in the example, which is **lu_id**.
+We highlight that there is an optional lexeme attribute, which is **lu_id**.
 In the case of endocentric compounds, as shown above with *presidentsverkiezing*, we
 allow the user to link the specific lexemes to the LU that they refer to.
-Before adding the example above, we have already added an LU for *president* and for *verkiezing* (you can use *lexicon_utils.get_luid* to obtain an lu_id).
-In the process of adding the endocentric compound to the lexicon, we also link the lexemes to their LUs.
+For example, it is possible to first add an LU for "president" and for "verkiezing".
+When adding the entire compound "presidentsverkiezing", it is possible
+to indicate the LU that each lexeme refers to.
+We refer to **test/add_compound_with_lu_id.py** for an example.

 Function 4: remove a lexical unit